 RAILROADS: In one such instance, CloudMoyo partnered with a North American railroad operator to improve its logistical efficiency.
 It has over 13000 freight cars, 1044 locomotives and their rail network comprises approximately 6,600 route miles that link commercial and industrial markets in the United States and Mexico.
 It has approx. 500 trains running per day with an average of 800+ crew members daily across 181 interchange points with other railroads.
 Add to this the complexities of repairs, recrews, allocations, scheduling, incidents, services, people & goods movement, vacations, communications and it turns out to be a heck of a day.
 Needless to say, it’s a massive transportation and logistics business with big data.
 To reduce downtime and inefficiency amongst the staff, CloudMoyo has worked with client’s business owners to develop a cloud-based data analytics system that utilizes the billions of rows of data generated by the railway signalling system about the movement of trains across the network.
 Client anticipates $2m of direct benefits from this project due to improved efficiency and preventive actions.
 In addition, indirect benefits of improving performance and capacity of the railway are estimated in hundreds of millions, with the economy benefiting from efficient and enhanced freight capacity.

 Read more case studies about Big Data analytics here.

-If you feel your company would benefit from a 1 Day Free Big Data Assessment where CloudMoyo looks at your data structure and provides feedback and a roadmap for the way forward, then please click here and get in touch with us.
+If you feel your company would benefit from Azure Assessment where CloudMoyo looks at your data structure and provides feedback and a roadmap for the way forward, then please click here and get in touch with us.